Why are they called “Heat & Eat?”

 Steel cut oats in particular have a lower glycemic index than rolled oats so can be acceptable for some diabetics (of course check with your doctor if you are unsure).

 Why are your bowls sold frozen?

 It may seem counterintuitive to buy ‘fresh food’ from the freezer.
-But freezing allows us to lock in freshness without adding any preservatives or artificial anything.
-Each bowl is hand made from just-harvested fresh ingredients (local wherever possible), sealed and put right into the freezer, then kept frozen until you purchase it from the store.
+Freezing allows us to lock in freshness without adding any preservatives or artificial anything – and allows you to store a healthy go-to without worrying about spoilage.
+Each bowl is made from just-harvested fresh ingredients (local wherever possible), sealed, frozen right away and until you purchase it from the store.
 This way we don’t have to throw away bowls that haven’t sold fast enough from the refrigerated section, or add anything to keep them fresh longer.